Scholarships

 The Samuel G. DeSimone Writing Competition and Scholarship.
 Sponsored by the Gloucester County Bar Foundation, the Cumberland County Bar Association and the DeSimone Family, a three thousand dollar ($3,000.00) scholarship is given each year in Honor of the late Samuel DeSimone, JSC, a former NJ Superior Court Assignment Judge of Cumberland, Salem and Gloucester Counties.
 In hosting this award the Bar Foundation and the Cumberland County Bar Association are recognizing the importance of excellence in legal writing and seek to give the award to a student enrolled in an ABA-approved law school.
 Judge DeSimone was an advocate of legal education and training and was known as an educator on the American Legal system throughout his career.
 Teaching not only the members of his county bar associations but traveling abroad to participate in discussion of the American Legal system.
 Each applicant submits a comment piece on a current topic of interest in the law chosen by the State Bar Association.
 The writing must be the original writing of the student and may not have been previously published in a law review or journal. the submission also may not have been submitted for any other competition during the time when it is under consideration for this competition.
 The submission must be the work of one author alone and joint submissions are not considered.
 It is expected that the submission is a law review quality submission.
 The Scholarship is generally awarded in conjunction with the Law Day activities in May of each year.

 Law Day Scholarships.
-Three $1,000.00 scholarships are awarded each year to Gloucester County High School Seniors who demonstrate the characteristics of the Foundation’s mission and intend to continue their education through pursuit of a two or four year degree after graduation.
+Two $1,000.00 scholarships are awarded each year to Gloucester County High School Seniors who demonstrate the characteristics of the Foundation’s mission and intend to continue their education through pursuit of a two or four year degree after graduation.
 One of the three scholarships will be dedicated to a student who intends to pursue a career in the law.
 The other two will be awarded to students furthering their education who reflect the community service goals of the Bar Foundation.
 The scholarships will once again be awarded at the annual Law Day Luncheon generally held in May of any given year.
 The recipients will be invited along with two guests to the law Day Luncheon.

 The award is based upon the applicant’s demonstrated scholastic ability, general character, demonstrated accomplishments, community service and an essay written by the student on a topic established New Jersey State Bar Associations.
 The applications are reviewed by a sub-committee of the Bar Foundation and the winners are determined upon the vote of the full Foundation Board of Trustees.